jboss-developer/jboss-eap-quickstarts/spring-petclinic/README.md

 The default transaction manager for JDBC is DataSourceTransactionManager and for JPA and Spring Data JPA, JpaTransactionManager.
 Those local strategies allow for working with any locally defined DataSource.
 These are defined in the `business-config.xml`

-_Note that the sample configurations for JDBC, JPA, and Spring Data JPA configure a BasicDataSource from the Apache Commons DBCP project for connection pooling.
+_Note that the sample configurations for JDBC, JPA, and Spring Data JPA configure a DataSource from the Apachce Tomcat JDBC Pool project for connection pooling.
 See `datasource-config.xml`._

 System requirements
 -------------------